 ( life / health / mental ) I love this!
 Especially after my last post.

 "By using one of his strategies, projecting peace, you can activate a different set of mirror neurons and begin to defuse the other's anger.
-You can get them to mirror your calm instead of you mirroring their anger. ... read more
+You can get them to mirror your calm instead of you mirroring their anger.
+A good exam ... read more

 ( life / people ) Funny how the day after commenting on Facebook (see below) about driving past a local rich neighborhood, this morning in that same neighborhood I ticked off the driver behind me by having the gall to use a turn lane properly.
 You do realize you're not ... read more